Survival Walkthrough

 Running your city

-5. If your city is growing well (at least 50,000 people) and has available work, consider building some extras to enhance trade, such as trading ships trading ships, a leatherworker leatherworker, or a pottery potter's cottage.
+5. If your city is growing well (at least 50,000 people) and has available work, consider building some extras to enhance trade, such as trading ships, a leatherworker, or a potter's cottage.

 6. If you have other cities, move to them from time to time to see how they are changing.
 If all of your cities are doing well, consider starting another city, or exploring other people's cities.